-Upon learning of this incident, we took the steps described above to address this incident.
-We have also implemented additional technical safeguards to enhance the security of information in our possession and prevent similar incidents from happening in the future.
+What We Are Doing: We have taken the steps necessary to address the incident and are committed to protecting the information that you have entrusted to us.
+Upon learning of this incident, we immediately took steps to secure our systems and undertook a thorough investigation.
+We have also implemented additional technical safeguards to further enhance the security of information in our possession and to prevent similar incidents from happening in the future.
 Additionally, we are offering you complimentary credit monitoring and identity protection services.
-Due to privacy laws, we cannot register you directly.
-Additional information regarding how to enroll in the complimentary identity monitoring service is enclosed.

-We recommend that you remain vigilant in regularly reviewing and monitoring all of your account statements and and explanation of benefits forms for suspicious activity and to detect errors.
-If you discover any suspicious or unusual activity on your accounts, please promptly contact your financial institution or company.
-Additionally, you can enroll to receive the complementary credit monitoring service we are making available to you.
+What You Can Do: We recommend that you remain vigilant against incidents of identity theft and fraud by reviewing your credit reports/account statements for suspicious activity and to detect errors.
+If you discover any suspicious or unusual activity on your accounts, please promptly contact the financial institution or company.
+We have provided additional information below, which contains more information about steps you can take to help protect yourself against fraud and identity theft should you feel it appropriate to do so.